mantl/mantl/examples/README.md

 gray `default:<####>` where <####> is some port number.
 In the picture above, these are ports 9061 and 25312.

+If there aren't two instances, see step 2 under "Destroy the Vagrant Cluster and Build on for Minecraft" to add more memory to your VMs.

 There are two instances here becasue the hello-world.json file you submitted specifies for two instances to be created.
 This is two seperate hello-world applications, possibly running on different hosts.

-If you click on the `default:9061` it will open your browser to default:9061 and get a `webpage is not avaiable` error.
-This is because you don't have default mapped to the Vagrant VM's IP address in my hosts file.
+If you click on the `worker-001:9061` it will open your browser to `worker-001:9061` and get a `webpage is not avaiable` error.
+This is because you don't have `worker-001` mapped to the Vagrant VM's IP address in your hosts file.
 Rather than mess with that, you can just take the port information and add it to the IP of where we know the Vagrant machine is located.
 Open the browser to `<VM-IP>:9061` and you'll see:

  ![hello world application](./images/helloworld.png)